Santorini Flying Dress Santorini - Oliver LOK / Pexels

 Flying Dress Santorini: Everything You Need to Know

-If you have spent any time on Instagram in the last few years, you have seen the image: a figure in a dramatically flowing dress — white, red, or deep blue — caught mid-swirl against the whitewashed walls and caldera of Santorini.
-This is the flying dress experience, and it has become one of the island’s most sought-after activities.
-Here is everything you need to know to do it properly.
+Spend five minutes scrolling Instagram and you’ll see it eventually: a figure in a dramatically flowing dress — white, red, or deep blue — caught mid-swirl against whitewashed walls and the caldera of Santorini.
+That’s the flying dress experience, and it’s become one of the island’s most booked activities.
+Here’s what you actually need to know before you spend your money on one.

 What Is the Flying Dress Experience?

-A flying dress session is a professional photo shoot in which a photographer — usually a local specialist — throws or fans your dress to create the dramatic “flying” effect while photographing you against Santorini’s iconic backdrops.
-The dresses used are specifically designed for this: 5–15 metres of lightweight chiffon or silk that catches the breeze and fans out dramatically around the wearer.
+A flying dress session is a professional photo shoot where a photographer — usually a local specialist who does this every single day — throws or fans your dress to create that dramatic “flying” effect while photographing you against Santorini’s iconic backdrops.
+The dresses themselves are purpose-built for this: 5–15 metres of lightweight chiffon or silk that catches the air and fans out around you in a way that regular fabric simply won’t.

-It is not a DIY experience.
-The timing of the throw, the positioning relative to the light, the camera settings — all require a professional who has shot dozens of these sessions.
-The viral images you have seen were almost certainly taken by someone who shoots flying dresses every single day.
+Don’t try to DIY this.
+The timing of the throw, the positioning relative to light, the camera settings — all of it requires someone who has shot dozens of these sessions.
+The viral images you’ve been admiring weren’t luck.
+They came from a photographer who does this for a living, probably before most tourists have finished breakfast.

 The Best Locations for a Flying Dress Shoot